Find Your Next Adventure

 - Parks Management Day Use Annual Pass

-This seasonal Campground is open daily, May – November.
-There are 19 single campsites that include picnic tables and fire rings.
+This seasonal campground is open daily, May – November.
+Nineteen single campsites include picnic tables and fire rings.
 Fires are allowed only in designated fire rings.
 Pets are allowed.
 RV's over 22' and trailers are not recommended.
 There are two vault toilets.
-You should plan to be completely self-sustainable for the duration of your trip.
+It would be best if you planned to be entirely self-sustainable for the duration of your trip.
 There is no potable water or electricity onsite.
 There is also no dump station.

 Ride your bicycle to the top of Mt Pinos or Hike the Mount Pinos Trail, McGill exploration trail, or enjoy the views of the valleys below from your campsite.
 Mount Pinos is considered to be one of the best star gazing locations in California due to its dark skies, extremely low light pollution, and frequent clear skies.
 It is a favorite place for amateur astronomers.
 On a clear day, you can see the entire San Joaquin Valley and the surrounding mountain ranges.